 How to use: Add to meats or roasted vegetables.
 You can also steep the leaves to make tea.

 Dark leafy greens, which include vegetables like kale and spinach, are nutrition powerhouses.
 In addition to being an excellent source of fiber, they contain antioxidants, vitamins C and K, iron, and calcium.
-Is there anything dark leafy greens can’t do?
+Hydroponically grown produce can contain up to 50% more vitamins than store-bought equivalents, making a home harvest especially valuable for seniors whose nutritional needs are often underprioritized.
+Is there anything dark leafy greens can't do?

 How to use: Eat them raw in a salad, steam them, or sautee with some garlic and olive oil.
 You can't go wrong!

-When you bring indoor hydroponic gardening to your senior living community, the possibilities are endless when it comes to adding to the health of your residents’ lives.
+When you bring a Rise Garden to your senior living community, the possibilities are endless when it comes to adding to the health of your residents' lives.
+Hydroponic systems like these also use up to 95% less water than traditional soil gardening, making them a practical and sustainable choice for indoor spaces.
 Contact us today to learn more.